Crate Training A Puppy

 Crating your puppy at night.

 If you decide to use a crate for nighttime instead of the Puppy Playpen (see my other article on that), you will need a crate by your bedside.
+They should be within reach and able to see you.
 This is important as you will be able to hear your puppy when they need to potty during the night and having you near them will help alleviate their fear of being alone.

 Remember, puppies are pack animals.
 You are now their pack.
 Most likely they had siblings and their first human family as their original pack and are now dependent upon you to take that place.
 Especially those first few nights home, they won’t want to be alone.